 Founded in 1971, DNO is Norway’s oldest oil company and the first to list on the Oslo Stock Exchange in 1981.
 Initially a North Sea player, our focus over the past two decades shifted to the Middle East region, home to the world’s most prolific oil resources.
 By tapping into its Norwegian heritage and leveraging our regional footprint, DNO has proven a nimble and successful operator, even in challenging environments.

-Today, we have a diversified portfolio, which includes producing assets in the Kurdistan region of Iraq and Oman, plus exploration assets in Tunisia, Yemen and Somaliland.
-In addition, DNO re-entered the North Sea during 2017, acquiring offshore exploration licenses in Norway and the United Kingdom.
+In 2004, DNO was the first international oil company to enter the Kurdistan region of Iraq, at a time when the Kurdish region’s oil industry was virtually non-existent.
+DNO re-entered the North Sea during 2017, acquiring offshore exploration licenses in Norway and the United Kingdom.
 This has since expanded to include the Norwegian Sea and the Barents Sea.